 Colombia president's allies exit over nanny wiretap scandal

-Bogotá (AFP) – Two close allies of Colombian President Gustavo Petro stepped down Friday after prosecutors announced the pair would be called to testify in a probe into alleged illegal wiretapping of a nanny.
+Bogotá (AFP) – Two close allies of Colombian President Gustavo Petro stepped down Friday, embroiled in a scandal over the alleged illegal wiretapping of a nanny suspected by her boss of stealing a briefcase full of money.

 Issued on: Modified:

-Petro's chief of staff Laura Sarabia and ambassador to Venezuela Armando Benedetti are under scrutiny after Sarabia's nanny allegedly fell victim to illegal phone tapping following the disappearance of a briefcase containing thousands of dollars at her employer's house.
+Petro's chief of staff Laura Sarabia and ambassador to Venezuela Armando Benedetti are under scrutiny after Sarabia's nanny allegedly fell victim to illegal surveillance following the disappearance of thousands of dollars from her employer's house.

-To gain access to her calls, a false report was allegedly used to link her to organized crime, Attorney General Francisco Barbosa told a press conference Thursday.
+To gain access to her calls, a false police report was allegedly used to link the nanny to organized crime -- none less than the notorious Gulf Clan drug cartel, Attorney General Francisco Barbosa told a press conference Thursday.

 Authorities investigating the claims have searched the building.

+On Thursday, prosecutors announced Sarabia and Benedetti would be called to testify in a probe into the alleged illegal treatment of Meza.

+Barbosa condemned what he called "Gestapo" methods allegedly used, which he said were "aberrant from a judicial point of view" and reminiscent of darker days of human rights violations in Colombia.

-Petro on Friday said the pair "are withdrawing" from their posts pending the investigation.
+Petro said Friday Sarabia and Benedetti "are withdrawing" from their posts pending the investigation.

-"This government respects human rights, does not illegally intercept the phones" of anyone, the president insisted at a military ceremony.
+"This government respects human rights, does not illegally intercept the phones" of anyone, the president insisted in an address at a military ceremony.

-Barbosa on Thursday condemned what he called "Gestapo" methods allegedly used against Meza, who had in the past also worked for Benedetti.

-The attorney general described the allegations as "aberrant from a judicial point of view" and reminiscent of darker days of human rights violations in Colombia.
+Sarabia told journalists Benedetti had set her up by introducing her to Meza, and blackmailed her into supporting his bid for the post of defense minister in exchange for making the nanny's newspaper interview disappear.

+Benedetti, in turn, accused Sarabia on Twitter of "abuse of power, kidnapping (of Meza) and intimidation."

-Colombia has seen several wiretapping scandals, with Petro himself having received compensation for being illegally targeted by a surveillance unit dissolved in 2011.
+Colombia has seen several wiretapping scandals in its troubled past, with Petro himself having received compensation for being illegally targeted by a government surveillance unit dissolved in 2011.

-"Today is a very regrettable day for the rule of law in Colombia," Barbosa said.

 Petro became Colombia's first-ever leftist president after winning elections in June 2022.